Mindfulness of Breath Class Follow-Up

 - Experiment with one or more the guided meditations below.

-- Record each meditation session in your Mindfulness Meditation Practice Log or journal.
+- Record each meditation session in your Mindfulness Meditation Practice Log or journal, if that works for you.
 Include what you noticed during your sitting, what challenges or insights arose, and what questions you wish to ask during the next class.